Jeff Galloway

-Jeff Galloway (born July 12, 1945 in Raleigh, North Carolina) is an American Olympian and the author of Galloway's Book on Running.
+John Franks "Jeff" Galloway (July 12, 1945 – February 25, 2026) was an American Olympian and the author of Galloway's Book on Running.

 A lifetime runner, Galloway was an All-American collegiate athlete and a 1972 US Olympic Team member in the 10,000 meters.
-He remains a competitive athlete, continuing through a successful masters running career.
-He is the chief executive officer of Galloway Productions, which conducts a broad range of training programs and events yearly; he also owns two running specialty stores.
-He has written several books on training and writes a monthly column for Runner's World magazine.
+He remained a competitive athlete, continuing through a successful masters running career.
+He was the chief executive officer of Galloway Productions, which conducts a broad range of training programs and events yearly; he also owned two running specialty stores.
+He penned several books on training and wrote a monthly column for Runner's World magazine.

-Education and collegiate career
+Early life and collegiate career

-In high school, at The Westminster Schools in Atlanta, Georgia, Galloway recorded bests of 4:28 in the mile and 9:48 in the two-mile; he became the state champion in the latter event.
+John Franks Galloway was born in Raleigh, North Carolina, on July 12, 1945, to Elliott and Kitty Galloway.
+They settled in Atlanta, Georgia, where his parents founded The Galloway School.
+His parents both became runners.
+In high school, at The Westminster Schools in Atlanta, Galloway recorded bests of 4:28 in the mile and 9:48 in the two-mile; he became the state champion in the latter event.

 Running for Wesleyan University, he developed as a competitor, earning All-American honors in cross-country and track, clocking 4:12 in the mile, and noted times of 9:06 in the two-mile and 14:10 for three.
 He was on the 1966 Wesleyan cross country team along with Amby Burfoot.
 Bill Rodgers joined the team as a freshman during this time.

 In 1970, Galloway became the first winner of the Peachtree Road Race in Atlanta, Georgia.

 After three years in the United States Navy, Galloway attended graduate school at Florida State University (FSU), where he earned a master's degree in social studies and met his wife, Barbara, who competed for the FSU women's track team.
 While at FSU, he became a member of the Florida Track Club team, based at the University of Florida in Gainesville and led by Jack Bacheler and Frank Shorter.